Sherif-Elfiky/cse15l-lab-reports/lab3.md

  **(3)**
  The last command option I will talk about is filtering by words with less.
 To filter by words you need to enter less filename to open the file then &(word to filter).
 This excludes any lines that dont contain the word we are searching for.
+This is definitely a useful command if you are looking for keywords or phrases and dont really care for the rest of the text file.
+Say for you are searching for one item in a list of thousands of items.
  Here is the first example
  ```
  less technical/911report/chapter-1.txt (hit enter/return)